Discover a fun (low-prep) project you can use to review, create a sense of closure, and even create fun memories.

 step 4: Give time to work on the video & check in periodically.

 Remember that a lot of students are actually quite busy, so give them adequate time to complete this project.
-I recommend replacing virtual class time - or other assignments - with this project, just as you would give in-person class time for in-class project-based-learning.
+If you teach online I recommend replacing virtual class time - or other assignments - with this project, just as you would give in-person class time for in-class project-based-learning.

-If you’re having regular class virtually, consider meeting just for the first 5-10 minutes of your class time to check in and answer questions - then releasing everyone to work on their videos individually.
+Consider meeting just together for the first 5-10 minutes of your class time to check in and answer questions - then releasing everyone to work on their videos individually.

 Be sure to check in with your students to make sure they’re working and to answer any questions.
 You may want to require them to turn in an overview of their idea before they start recording it.